 Return completed form to the front desk.
 This allows us to keep your records accurate and updated with the most current information.

-All patients are responsible for co-pays required by your insurance company for services provided on every visit by your healthcare team (physician, nurse practitioner, physician assistant, nurse, wellness counselor, and nutritionist), including labs and infusions.
+All patients are responsible for co-pays required by your insurance company for services provided on every visit by your healthcare team (physician, nurse practitioner, physician assistant and nurse), including labs and infusions.